Linux kernel interfaces

 The Linux kernel provides multiple interfaces to user-space and kernel-mode code.
 The interfaces can be classified as either application programming interface (API) or application binary interface (ABI), and they can be classified as either kernel-user space or kernel-internal.

 Linux API

-The Linux API is composed out of the system call interface of the Linux kernel, the GNU C Library (by GNU), libcgroup, libdrm, libalsa and libevdev (by freedesktop.org).
+The Linux API is composed of the system call interface of the Linux kernel, the GNU C Library (by GNU), libcgroup, libdrm, libalsa and libevdev (by freedesktop.org).